Burmpf/reading-notes/102/growth-mindset.md

     Collaboration- same with speaking.
 I can do it, but I vastly prefer to work alone and will work to improve in this aspect

     Estimating- I am awful at guessing how long things will take.
 I always aggresively extend timelines under fear of setting a quicker expectation and failing to meet it.

+### Update for 401 python

+- not much has changed here.
+There hasnt been a lot of time or oppertunity to work on shortcomings in a meaningful way yet.
+I suspect I'll really be able to dig in and work on improving myself once Im out in the workplace daily.
+- I will say I have made some progress with speaking and collabing.
+The groups for both of the finals so far have went surprisingly well.
+Our teams worked great together and we were really able to make projects that stood out against our classmates.
+Also when I did my piece for the presentation, I was able to really be confident in my role since I had my hand in the creation of the things we were talking about.